You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 What Is a Red Dot Sight/Red Dot Scope?

-As it can be seen here in the Vortex Venom:
+As you can see here in the Vortex Venom:

 Meanwhile, a Red Dot Scope is a magnified scope that basically works like a telescope: